ginjo/esphome-dynamic-cron/README.md

   * You should define a `time` component in your ESPHome yaml config, as scheduling software needs a reliable time source.

-  * When using this library, ESPHome will compile with build-flags `-std=gnu++17` and `-fexceptions`.
-This should not be a problem for most ESPHome projects, however there is a possibility of conflict with other external libraries that specifically disable these options.
+  * When using this library, ESPHome will compile with build-flag `-fexceptions`.
+    This should not be a problem for most ESPHome projects, however there is a possibility of conflict with other external libraries that specifically disable this option.

 ## Setup